fzliu/fzliu.github.io/_posts/2021-12-23-a-gentle-introduction-to-vector-databases.md

 Here's [a great comparison](https://farfetchtechblog.com/en/blog/post/powering-ai-with-vector-databases-a-benchmark-part-i/) between [Milvus](https://milvus.io) and [Weaviate](https://weaviate.io) (tldr: Milvus is better).
 Furthermore, if you're interested in generating embeddings across your own data, or are interested to see other [cool machine learning pipelines](https://towhee.io/towhee/anime-transfer), I recommend checking out the [Towhee](https://towhee.io) open-source project.

 That's all folks - hope this post was informative.
-If you have any questions, comments, or concerns, feel free to leave a comment below, or connect with me on [Twitter](https://twitter.com/frankzliu) or [LinkedIn](https://linkedin.com/in/fzliu).
+If you have any questions, comments, or concerns, feel free to leave a comment below.
 Stay tuned for more!